wunderwuzzi23/blog/content/posts/2020/chrome-spy-remote-control.md

 * Knowing that **developer and test features are part of the ordinary version of Chrome**, I **wouldn't recommend storing credit card numbers with the browser**.
 Majority of users (probably 99.999%+) do not need remote debugging.
 See  [Security Principles](/blog/posts/importance-security-principles/) for further discussion points.
 * Chrome should **not allow remote debugging of things like chrome://settings**
 * Or maybe at least require the user's password when navigating to **chrome://settings** before showing sensitive information
-* Since this is post-exploitation, not having malware, adversaries (other admins) on your machine is good advise - following an **"Assume Breach"** mindset and being prepared that malware is already present on machines is also good advise.
+* Since this is post-exploitation, not having malware, adversaries (other admins) on your machine is good advise
+* **"Assume Breach"** mindset and being prepared that malware is already present on machines is alwasy mature and solid advise
-* I have reported this and recommendations to the Google Security team and also made Microsoft aware of it (e.g. detections for Defender)
+* I have reported this and recommendations to the Google Security team, and also made Microsoft aware of it (e.g. detections for Defender)

 ## Red Team Strategies
 If you liked this post and found it informative or inspirational, you might be interested in the book ["Cybersecurity Attacks - Red Team Strategies"](https://www.amazon.com/Cybersecurity-Attacks-Strategies-practical-penetration-ebook/dp/B0822G9PTM).
 The book is filled with further ideas, research and fundamental techniques, as well as red teaming program and people mangement aspects.